The Segal Conjecture for topological Hochschild homology of the Ravenel spectra: Homology of the topological Hochschild homology of

 \begin{prop} The homology of $THH(X(n))$ is

-\end{prop} \begin{proof} To compute the $E^2$-term of the B\"okstedt spectral sequence, we need to know the Hochschild homology $HH_*(H_*(X(n)))$.
-More generally, the Hochschild homology of polynomial algebras can be computed using the Koszul resolution, which shows that
+\end{prop} \begin{proof} To compute the $E^2$-term of the B\"okstedt spectral sequence \eqref{bokstedt ss} for $X(k)$, we first need to compute the Hochschild homology $HH_*(H_*(X(k)))$.
+The Hochschild homology of grade polynomial algebras with generators in even degree can be computed using the Koszul resolution, which shows that